Takashiidobe/notes/src/books/game-programming-patterns/singleton.md

 Convenient access is why we turn to the singleton, especially for cases like logging.
 But when we do this, we can no longer create more than one logger.
 What happens when we need to write to more than one log file?
-We can\'t anymore.
+We can't anymore.
 If we want to provide a filepath, every line of code that uses it and the class itself must break.

 ## Lazy initialization takes control away from you

-If you want to initialize everything at start time, you don\'t want lazy instantiation.
+If you want to initialize everything at start time, you don't want lazy instantiation.
 To do so, you might write this:

 ```cpp